 Arctostaphylos, Uva Ursi Leaves

 Folk medicine around the world has recommended Uva Ursi for nephritis, kidney stones, and chronic cystitis.
 The herb has also been used as a general tonic for weakened kidneys, liver or pancreas.
-Native Americans used it as a remedy for headaches, to prevent and cure scurvy and to treat urinary tract infections.
-In fact, until the discovery of sulfa drugs and anti-biotics, Uva Ursi was the treatment of choice for such bladder and related infections.
+Native Americans used it to help eleveate headaches, treat scurvy and to treat urinary tract infections.
+In fact, until the discovery of sulfa drugs and antibiotics, Uva Ursi was the treatment of choice for such bladder and related infections.
 Through modern day scientific research in test tubes and animals, Uva Ursi's antimicrobial properties, which can help fight infection, and diuretic effects have been demonstrated.

 Uva Ursi leaves have been reputed to be successful in dissolving stones in the kidney and bladder and in removing uric acid from the blood.
 It can also be used in the case of rheumatism and other diseases marked by an accumulation of acids and waste products in the system. *